 The election of 1860 was one of the most pivotal presidential elections in American history.
 It pitted Republican nominee Abraham Lincoln against Democratic Party nominee Senator Stephen Douglas, Southern Democratic Party nominee John Breckinridge and Constitutional Union Party nominee John Bell.
 The main issue of the election was slavery and states’ rights.
 Lincoln emerged victorious and became the 16th President of the United States during a national crisis that would tear states and families apart and test Lincoln’s leadership and resolve: The Civil War.

 Lincoln’s Political History

 Abraham Lincoln’s political ambitions began in 1832 when he was just 23 years old and ran for the Illinois House of Representatives.
 While he lost that election, two years later, he was elected to the state legislature as a member of the Whig party, where he publicly announced his disdain for slavery.

-In 1847, Lincoln was elected to the U.S. House of Representatives where, on January 10, 1849, he introduced a bill to abolish slavery in the District of Colombia.
+In 1847, Lincoln was elected to the U.S. House of Representatives where, on January 10, 1849, he introduced a bill to abolish slavery in the District of Columbia.
 The bill didn’t pass, but it opened the door for later anti-slavery legislation.

 In 1858, Lincoln ran for the Senate, this time as a Republican against Illinois Democrat Stephen A. Douglas.
 He lost the election but gained prominence for himself and the newly established Republican Party.

 1860 Republican National Convention

 The Republican Party held its second national convention on May 16, 1860, in Chicago, Illinois.
-It adapted a moderate stance on slavery and was against its expansion, although some delegates wanted the institution abolished altogether.
+It adopted a moderate stance on slavery and was against its expansion, although some delegates wanted the institution abolished altogether.

 Democrats Split Over Slavery